HungryHowies/Orb-Agent-Installer/README.md

 # Prompt for Diode connection
 # ------------------------------
 echo
 echo "    You MUST set the Diode Target and Token URL to point to the NetBox/Diode cluster.
-You will to ensure you  didoe target and token URL are correct" echo echo "    Example Orb-Agent Remote install:" echo "      grpc://192.168.0.204:8080/diode"
+Ensure your diode target and token URL are correct" echo echo "    Example Orb-Agent Remote install:" echo "      grpc://192.168.0.204:8080/diode"